redhat-cop/aap_configuration_template/README.md

 controller_api_user_pass: 'this will create and use this password can be generated'
 controller_pass: 'admin account pass for controller, if none is given it will default to Password1234!'
 ah_pass: 'hub admin account pass, if none is given it will default to Password1234!'
+# hub_token: 'hub token to pull collections, it is best to save in vault for more reliable usage vs generating on the fly'
 vault_pass: 'the password to decrypt this vault'
 ...
 ```